South Korean intelligence says five officials executed by anti-aircraft guns

 Report: Hundreds executed

-at the end of 2016 claims Kim has ordered 340 people to be executed since he came to power in 2011.
+A report released at the end of 2016 claims Kim has ordered 340 people to be executed since he came to power in 2011.

 The Institute for National Security Strategy, a South Korean think tank’s report, “The misgoverning of Kim Jong Un’s five years in power,” details how the North Korean leader uses executions to tighten his hold on power.